-Each SEA has established ambitious long-term goals and measurements of interim progress and SEAs should strive to achieve these goals.
+Each SEA is required to establish ambitious long-term goals and measurements of interim progress and SEAs should strive to achieve its approved goals.
 However, an SEA may be considering changes to long-term goals and measurements of interim progress for Academic Achievement, Graduation Rates, and Progress in Achieving English Language Proficiency (ELP) due to the impact of COVID-19 and resulting disruptions on school performance.
 An SEA may request to amend its long-term goals or measurements of interim progress consistent with the requirements in ESEA section 1111(c)(4)(A) (e.g., changing the timeline for meeting the long-term goals, altering the methodology for calculating measurements of interim progress), including, for example, to recognize the impact of lost instructional time and the needs of students most impacted by the pandemic.
+An SEA that requests to modify its long-term goals and measurements of interim progress must ensure that the modification maintains ambitious goals and expectations for all students, including students in subgroups disproportionately impacted by the pandemic.

 An SEA may request to shift forward its timeline for meeting measurements of interim progress and long-term goals by one or two years using the COVID-19 State Plan Addendum.
 If an SEA would like to make any changes other than a one or two-year forward shift, it must submit an ESEA consolidated State plan amendment using the regular amendment process.
 An SEA may indicate that it will revise its measurements of interim progress and long-term goals after it has assessment results from the 2021-2022 school year but may not eliminate its current measurements of interim progress and long-term goals until it has proposed revised measures.
-An SEA that would like to use data from the 2021-2022 school year to establish a new baseline for its long-term goals and measurements of interim progress must submit an amendment to its ESEA consolidated State plan once those data are available.
+An SEA that would like to use data from the 2021-2022 school year to establish a new baseline for its long-term goals and measurements of interim progress must submit an amendment to its

+ESEA consolidated State plan once those data are available.